You will need a contractor badge – CLICK HERE and complete all details required. Badges holders can be collected from the organisers office.

-Stand plans have to be submitted to us the Organisers no later than the 2nd July 19 – for space only stands to be compliant.
-Please supply completed safety file along with risk assessment/Method Statement as required by us the Organisers.
+Stand plans have to be submitted to us the Organisers no later than the 3rd July – for space only stands to be compliant.
+Please supply completed Complex Safety File or Non-Complex Safety File along with risk assessment/Method statement as required by us the Organisers.

 Complex Space Only Stands – NEW

 Any stand that exceeds 3.49m’s in height is classed as a complex stand design.
 All space only stands will be checked by an engineer.
-Structural calculations will be required for the stands that exceed 3.49m metres in height along with a completed Safety File.
-The cost to have the stands above 3.49m approved by the Safety Officer is £85.
+Structural calculations will also have to be required for the stands that exceed 3.99m metres in height along with a completed Complex Safety File The cost to have the stands above 3.49m approved by the organisers safety personnel is £140.
 This is mandatory.

 The organiser reserves the right to refuse admission to the exhibition to any person(s) without assigning any reason.
 They also reserve the right to order the expulsion of any person(s) whose conduct, in the opinion of the organisers renders such a course desirable.
 Canvassing by unauthorised person(s) is prohibited inside and outside of the event and will incur immediate expulsion or refusal of access to the exhibition.
 No handbills or placards may be affixed to any part of the building except by exhibitors on their stands and in the press office.

 The organisers are not able to supply labour for handling goods and properties, but GT Exhibitions the official lifting contractor or your forwarding agent or stand fitting contractor will be able to offer assistance and advice in this area.
 Please do not employ casual labour in the hall.
 In the interest of the exhibition the organisers decision on any dispute concerning labour being employed must be taken as final.
 You should not make payments to labour staff to secure preferential treatment.
 Please report immediately to the Organisers Office any employees suspected of soliciting money for labour.